Last updated: 9th Sept 2025

 You have a voice, you’re not just a cog in a machine 📣

-Your role as an employee advocate goes beyond your day-to-day job, enabling you to further both business and personal goals.
+Your role as an employee advocate extends beyond your day-to-day job, allowing you to achieve both business and personal goals.

 As Bradley emphasizes in the podcast episode above, starting an employee advocacy program can be a real career launch pad.